This article from Christoph Rauhut investigates what digital competence means in the corporate practice of today.

 By developing digital competence, companies pursue far-reaching goals that are relevant to their competitive strength and are also aimed at being attractive as an employer.
 Cost savings and profit maximization also play an important role here.

 Most companies do not start with the “how” of this, but with the “which.”
 Which skills are essential for keeping up with the competition?
 Only then does the question arise as to how they can be developed.
-When defining the range of digital skills that are suitable for your company, it is important to align them with your corporate and digital strategies.
+When defining the range of digital skills that are suitable for your company, it’s important to align them with your corporate and digital strategies.

 Digital skills differ depending on the sector, industry, and company in question.
 Companies are often faced with the challenge of having to describe a path that allows them to find out which digital skills are the right ones for them first and then, in the next step, how to convey them to their employees.

-This article describes a model for digital skills acquisition moving from no digital competence to digital competence, and deals specifically with the social intranet as a tool for acquiring digital competence in a company and for the individual employee.
+This article describes a model for digital skills acquisition moving from no digital competence to digital competence and deals specifically with the social intranet as a tool for acquiring digital competence in a company and for the individual employee.
 It provides practical examples of the implementation and the general conditions for use.

 Digital Competence – the term and its meaning